 |We do apologize, but we are unable to set up appointments for departmental visits for our Saturday tours, as departmental representatives are only in their offices Monday through Friday.|

-We offer group visits (limit of 95 students per group) Monday through Thursday.
-Space is limited.
-If you would like to schedule a group tour, please contact the Office of Admissions at 479-575-6240 or email us at firstname.lastname@example.org.
+We offer group visits for schools and organizations (limit of 95 students per group) Monday through Thursday.
+Space is limited and based on availability.
+If you would like to schedule a group tour, please contact the Office of Admissions at 479-575-6240 or email us at email@example.com.

 The Dale Bumpers College of Agricultural, Food and Life Sciences, named after former U.S. Senator and Arkansas Governor Dale Bumpers, offers a hands-on, career-focused education in the areas of agriculture and food industries, family and quality of life, and environment and sustainability.
 We invite you to visit our website, bumperscollege.uark.edu, to explore majors, career opportunities, and more.